 Divorce Money Mistakes

-How do I protect the business in a divorce?
-And Why?
+How do I protect my money in a divorce?

 Starters to Prevent Mistakes.